 Jamaica is practically at the centre of the Caribbean Sea, south of Cuba, west of Hispaniola (Haiti/Dominican Republic) and east of the Cayman Islands.

-Jamaica has three international airports, Sangster is the main tourist airport, servicing Montego Bay, Ocho Rios and Negril, with a domestic terminal attached; Norman Manley is convenient for Kingston, Port Antonio and the Blue Mountains; Ian Fleming deals with smaller aircraft wanting to land on the north coast near Ocho Rios with a maximum of 2 tons of cocaine on board (kidding! ).
+Jamaica has three international airports, Sangster is the main tourist airport, servicing Montego Bay, Ocho Rios and Negril, with a domestic terminal attached; Norman Manley is convenient for Kingston, Port Antonio and the Blue Mountains; Ian Fleming deals with smaller aircraft wanting to land on the north coast near Ocho Rios with a maximum of 2 tons of cocaine on board (kidding!).

 Flight times from USA’s south and east coasts run to about 3 hours, west coast 6 hours, from Canada about 4 hours, from London (England) 10 hours, other European cities 13-15 hours.
 Avoid jet lag and DVT

 Citizens of USA, Canada, UK, do not require a tourist visa for up to 180 days stay, just passport with at least 90 days to run.
 Citizens of Mexico, France, Germany are OK for 30 day’s stay.
-Other country?

 Security is an issue. . . though not usually in the well-protected beach resorts.
 Walking around towns without a guide is not recommended unless you’re a well-traveled backpacker and feel comfortable in dodgy locations, nor are island tours without guides a good idea.